-Depreciation and amortization of finance leases which do not transfer ownership of the leased property to the lessee are calculated by the straight-line method over the lease period deemed as useful lives.
+Depreciation and amortization of finance leases that do not transfer ownership of the leased property to the lessee are calculated by the straight-line method over the lease period deemed as useful lives.

-- 4. Accounting polices for provisions - (1) Allowance for doubtful accounts
+4. Accounting policies for provisions

+(1) Allowance for doubtful accounts